sepmein/mvai/README.md

 picture -> model -> results

 ##### 1.1.1.
 Why?
-###### Importance of entomological surveillance network
-Differences of different mosquitos
-Differences in density, resistance, ability to transimit malaria

 ###### Benifits
 - Reducing the overall cost of the global entomological surveillance network